 Today was Billy Goat Day.
 Billy Goat is a legendary hiker with over 50,000mi(80,000km) hiked!
 His birthday just so happens to be in January which is also when most people are hiking the FT.
 A small army of volunteers will go out and pick up any hiker that wants to attend and bring them to the celebration.
 It's one day full of camaraderie and food.
 After the volunteers will drive you back to where you left off on the trail.
 Sounds amazing right?
 Well it is!

 Waking up some, trail angels had a huge fire going and had bought boxes of Dunkin' Donuts coffee and donuts.
-It has been years since I'd coffee but it was freezing and I ended drinking maybe three cups along with four or so donuts.
+It has been years since I had coffee but it was freezing and I ended drinking maybe three cups along with four or so donuts.
 Eventually the sun came out and other hikers began to pour in.
 Jessica, Nugs, Flush, Jason, Rainbow, Farmboy, Machine, Rascal, Bear Magnet, Soares, Justin, Rambler, Festival and even Noel showed up.
 It was so fun stuffing my face and getting to see how everyone was getting long.
-I'd a chance to talk with Billy Goat as well, a frail looking man with a large white beard.
+I had a chance to talk with Billy Goat as well, a frail looking man with a large white beard.
 He had mustard dripping from his mouth but once I got him talking you could see the reservoir of energy he had within him and there was no doubting that he was still going out and enjoying huge hikes.

 The trail angels and volunteers from the kickoff were all there too and it was nice to talk again with Ari, Ann, Poet, and Chuck Norris.
 Midday we went with Noel to do resupply and laundry.
 Coming back the party had dissipated and things were being packed away.
 Most of the hikers were planning on getting back to trail that night as the purported temperatures at the current location were going to dip into the 20F(-6C) range.
 Thankfully Sweep was there and through our previous conversation I'd mentioned my predicament with my sleeping bag not being warm enough.
 He brought and let me hold onto a 45F(5C) mummy bag so that I wouldn't die tonight.

 As the sun set and the cold creeped in and who ever was left congregated around two fire pits.
 I gravitated to a camp by Bryon(the guy who originally drove me from Miami) where I was offered steak!
 For a handful of hours Honeybuns, Shep, Scav, Bear Magnet, Bopit, Pun, Byron, his wife and myself sat around the fit pit chatting while making smores.
-At 11:30pm or so I decided to crawl into bed and prepare my body for the freezing night.
+At 2330h or so I decided to crawl into bed and prepare my body for the freezing night.

-To my great surprise I'd one of the best nights on trail that night.
+To my great surprise I had one of the best nights on trail that night.
 I slept like a baby and in the morning while getting hot chocolate, Ari told me that his thermometer read that the low at night was 24.6F(-4.1C).
 Goose had a 20F(-6C) sleeping bag but unfortunately it didn't live up to the rating.
 Shaking off the ice from my tarp and hanging it up to dry in the slivers of morning sunlight we said goodbye to the remaining trail angels and the few hikers that braved the freezing night.

 We headed out with Noel and Honeybuns to have breakfast at a Waffle House.
 From there Noel drove us back to Rodman's Campground where we eeked out 15mi(24km) over the truly outstanding Hoffman's Crossing boardwalk and ended up in this amazing two story shelter.
 It had ladders to get to the second floor and there were mats on the ground which you could sleep on!